vinay-nb/useStringFormatter/README.md

 # useStringFormatter
-useStringFormatter is custom hook helps in converting string to lowercase, uppercase, camelCase, pascalCase, snakeCase, kebabCase and trim the extra spaces.
+useStringFormatter is custom hook helps in converting string to lowercase, uppercase, camelCase, pascalCase, snakeCase, kebabCase and trims the extra spaces.

 # Usage
 - Import the useStringFormatter in your project.